 The purpose of the present paper is to study empirically the causes of failure of inflation stabilization programs implemented in countries suffering from chronic inflation.
 This study builds upon and complements previous research undertaken by the author (Veiga, 1999), which only considered the effects of internal macroeconomic variables on the probability of failure of a stabilization program.
 Although macroeconomic variables such as real exchange rates, budget deficits, foreign reserves and GDP growth are important determinants of a program's outcome, they do not explain it completely.
-The theoretical literature on economic policy reform suggests that political variables also play an important role.
-Furthermore, external financial assistance and external shocks also need to be taken into account.
-Thus, the empirical exercise undertaken here accounts for the possible effects of internal macroeconomic variables, assistance from the International Monetary Fund (IMF), external shocks, and political variables such as political instability, party fractionalization, pluralism/democracy, time in office, and incumbent's ideological orientation.
-In short, this paper is essentially an empirical study on the political economy of the outcome of inflation stabilization programs.
+External financial assistance and external economic shocks should also be taken into account, and the theoretical literature on economic policy reform suggests that political variables play a very important role.
+According to this literature, the success or failure of reforms/stabilizations depends largely on political-economy factors within the countries that implement them.
+This implies that, even when economic performance is satisfactory, adverse political circumstances and institutions may lead to a program's collapse.
+The main contribution of the empirical exercise undertaken here is to investigate how these economic and political forces affect the probability of failure of inflation stabilization programs.